DestroyerDarkNess/GameExitFix/README.md

      It will close the game now with a new */qq* command, this is done to preserve the old */q* command.

 - Note : If Inject Plugin, then First Inject *ChatHostHandler*

+# Check

+- How to create an injectable plugin in .NET : [Unmanaged.NET](https://github.com/DestroyerDarkNess/Unmanaged.Net)